EOPF-Sample-Service/GDAL-ZARR-EOPF/notebooks/README.md

 ### Scientific Data Analysis

 1. Start with `01-Basic-Functionality-Demo.ipynb`
-2. Use `zarr_rasterio_testing.ipynb` for data exploration
+2. Use `05-GDAL-ZARR-Comparison.ipynb` for standard GDAL comparison
+3. Explore `04-Explore_sentinel2_EOPFZARR.ipynb` for real-world examples
-3. Apply `visualize_zarr.ipynb` for visualization
+4. Apply `06-Data-Visualization.ipynb` for visualization

 ### Production Integration

 1. Review `02-Remote-Data-Access-Demo.ipynb` for remote data patterns
-2. Check `03-Rasterio-Compatibility-Demo.ipynb` for integration considerations
+2. Check `04-Explore_sentinel2_EOPFZARR.ipynb` for integration considerations
-3. Use `EOPF-Zarr-Test.ipynb` for deployment validation
+3. Use `03-EOPF-Zarr-Test.ipynb` for deployment validation

 ### Development and Testing

-1. Use `EOPF-Zarr-Test.ipynb` for environment setup
+1. Use `03-EOPF-Zarr-Test.ipynb` for environment setup
-2. Apply `zarr_rasterio_testing.ipynb` for systematic testing
+2. Apply `05-GDAL-ZARR-Comparison.ipynb` for baseline testing
 3. Reference all notebooks for comprehensive examples

 ## 📊 Compatibility Matrix